laelcox/SimpleNeuralNetworkVisual/Readme.md

+# Simple Interactive Neural Network Visual

 A basic visual that shows the up- and downstream influences on and by a single neuron in an artificial neural network.
 These connections are relevant in both feedforward and back propagation operations.

+Constructed using D3.
+See it in action as a [block](https://bl.ocks.org/laelcox/261849c07df68118853dd72e2a33a240).

 Change the values in the variable array *neuronsPerLayer*, and the diagram will change to reflect the new neural network architecture.
 Hover over a neuron to see the neurons that influence it or are influenced by it.